 Before you begin, install ossutil.

-ossutil api invoke-operation --op-name put-bucket-requester-qos-info --method PUT --bucket=examplebucket --parameters requesterQosInfo --parameters qosRequester=266xxxx --body file://qos.xml(Optional) To retrieve the bandwidth configuration for the RAM user to access a bucket in the resource pool, run the following command.
+examplebucketand266xxxxwith your values):ossutil api invoke-operation --op-name put-bucket-requester-qos-info --method PUT --bucket=examplebucket --parameters requesterQosInfo --parameters qosRequester=266xxxx --body file://qos.xml(Optional) Verify the configuration:

 ossutil api invoke-operation --op-name get-bucket-requester-qos-info --method GET --bucket=examplebucket --parameters requesterQosInfo --parameters qosRequester=266xxxx